China Zorrilla (ship)

-China Zorrilla is an battery electric roll-on/roll-off catamaran ferry, scheduled to commence operation by Buquebus across the Río de la Plata connecting Colonia del Sacramento, Uruguay and Buenos Aires, Argentina.
+China Zorrilla is a battery electric roll-on/roll-off catamaran ferry, scheduled to commence operation in 2026 by Buquebus across the Río de la Plata connecting Colonia del Sacramento, Uruguay and Buenos Aires, Argentina.

-Built in Hobart, Australia by Incat and launched in May 2025 with a cost of $200 million, it is the largest fully electric ship, and largest battery electric vehicle of any kind, in the world.
+Built in Hobart, Australia by Incat under the provisional name of Hull 096 and launched in May 2025 with a project cost of $200 million, it is the largest fully electric ship, and largest battery electric vehicle of any kind, in the world.

-It was named in honor of the popular Uruguayan actress China Zorrilla (1922–2014), who developed her acting career in theater, film and television in both Argentina and Uruguay, as a representative of rioplatense culture.
+It was named in honor of the Uruguayan grande dame and actress Concepción "China" Zorrilla (1922–2014), who developed her acting career in stage and screen in both Argentina and Uruguay, as a representative of rioplatense culture.